mui/material-ui/docs/data/material/experimental-api/theme-css-variables/usage.md

 }
 ```

-Once the `App` renders on the screen, you will see the theme CSS variables attached to html `:root` stylesheet.
-The theme object is flatten to variables using `-` separator:
+Once the `App` renders on the screen, you will see the theme CSS variables attached to the html `:root` stylesheet.
+The theme object is flatten to CSS variables with `--mui` default prefix:

 ```css
 /* generated global stylesheet */